How to Start a Series LLC in Illinois? (Step by Step Guide)

 Can I Form an LLC Online in Illinois?

 You can form an LLC online in Illinois by filing articles of organization with the Illinois Secretary of State in person, by fax, or by mail.
 However, you cannot create a series LLC online in Illinois.

 Can a Series LLC Be an S Corp in Illinois?

 Can I Transfer Assets Between Different Series of My Series LLC in Illinois?

-You can transfer assets between different series of your Illinois series LLC as long as certain procedures are followed, such as the annual reporting.
+You can transfer assets between different series of your Illinois series LLC as long as certain procedures are followed, such as the annual report.
+It applies even to separate bank accounts.

 Should I Start a Series LLC in Illinois?